ahmadsoni/ahmadsoni/README.md

-- Hello everyone👋, greetings here 👀.
+- Hello everyone👋, greetings here.
 - I'm from Politeknik Elektronika Negeri  Surabaya.
 - 📫let's Connect with me.
 - Link in   : https://www.linkedin.com/in/ahmad-shonhaji-892b4a218/